 Who is eligible for diversion?

-Previously, diversion was limited to individuals with no previous criminal history.
-People were turned away for having even minor misdemeanor convictions.
+Previously, the diversion was limited to individuals with no previous criminal history.
+People have turned away for having even minor misdemeanor convictions.
 Now, the diversion program is open to far more individuals.
 Someone is eligible for diversion if:

 - They have been charged with a felony, but not one of the disqualifying offenses.

 - They have not been convicted or plead nolo contendere in the past to one of the disqualifying offenses.